 Against a flagpole leaned a dummy avatar with short hair and tattooed biceps.
 He held a “TRUMP FOR PRESIDENT” sign nearby a crudely cut out graphic of the Liberty Bell.
 I approached to see whether he was a real person and, disappointed, sat in a lawn chair and waited around the fire.

-In the meantime, I reached out to the veteran who had left a public message there, detailing his reasons for voting Trump.
-Health care costs, labor participation rates, “no borders,” and national debt were some of this rationale.
-He added, citing Clinton and establishment Republicans, “If all these people who I cannot stand hate him, that only makes me love him more.”
+In the meantime, I reached out to the veteran who had left a public message there detailing his reasons for voting Trump.
+Health care costs, labor participation rates, “no borders,” and national debt were a few of the ones listed.
+Citing Clinton and establishment Republicans, he added that “If all these people who I cannot stand hate him, that only makes me love him more.”
 The manifesto was thorough and heartfelt.
 When contacted, he politely declined to comment.

 While waiting, I scanned the Second Life marketplace for Trump novelty items.
 Designers have crafted entire Trump avatars and masks for Second Life residents to wear.
 My favorite Trump-related item for sale, though, was a virtual kawaii Trump body pillow.

 “Make America Uguuu~~~~ again!” the ad reads.
 The body pillow’s designer told me that he has sold 109 so far.

 After a few hours, nobody showed.
 I left.
 I didn’t bother to go to Trump’s Second Life mansion, from which Kotaku reporter Mike Fahey was banned last April.
 Fittingly, it is private.